coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

     GRANT SELECT ON ALL TABLES IN SCHEMA "datalake_syntheticgeneraldata_consume" TO "IAMR:dev-insurancelake-us-east-2-glue-role";
     ```

+1. Grant other users or groups access to the external schema as needed.

 1. Repeat these steps for other databases as needed.

 For more details and examples of creating materialized views using the external schemas created above, see the [Amazon Redshift SQL](using_sql.md#amazon-redshift-sql) section of the InsuranceLake Cleanse-to-Consume SQL Usage Documentation.